OrganIA/organia-server/docs/api.md

 **Status:** 204

 ## POST /api/listings
-Create a listing, creating the Person and Organ in one go
+Create a donor listing, creating the Person and Organ in one go

 > :lock: This request requires authentication.
 Pass `Bearer: the-token` in the `Authorization` header.
 ### Request